telerik/ms-samples/Maui/LabelLayout/README.md

 **Description of the issue**
-Maui: [MacCatalyst] [iOS] Label does not wrap when the width is smaller than the desired size of the control
+Maui: [MacCatalyst] [iOS] Label goes out of the bounds of its parent when it has a bigger desired width than the parent constraints

 **Steps to reproduce:**
 1. Run the project.